 Expert Care for Bladder and Bowel Dysfunction

-Bladder and bowel dysfunction, also known as dysfunctional elimination syndrome, is when a child has uncontrollable bladder urination or involuntary bowel movements at a developmentally appropriate age.
-Symptoms include constipation, bedwetting and an urgent need to use the bathroom.
+Bladder and bowel dysfunction, also known as dysfunctional elimination syndrome, is when a child has problems passing urine or stool.
+This involves uncontrollable urination or involuntary bowel movements.
+Common bladder or bowel dysfunction symptoms include:

 Treating Bowel and Bladder Issues at Our Biofeedback Clinic